bio4j/FOSDEM-2014/Bio4jPresentationFosdem2014.markdown

 ###  Slide 17-22
 **Neo4j** option

+* Cypher
+* Gremlin
+* Java API
+* Visualizations?

 ### Slide 23-28
 **Titan** option

 ### Slide 29-31
 **Bio4j and the Cloud**
+* Interoperability and data distribution
+* Backup and storage
+* Scalability
+* Cost-effective
+* Applications and service providers on the cloud

 ### Slide 32
 Using **github** together with Bio4j & SBT ?